Latest Black Friday Statistics 2025

 2017$5 billion

-Source: Adobe, Salesforce, Mastercard.
+Source: Reuters, Salesforce, Mastercard.

 Veteran’s Day sales in 2024 climbed to $3.3 billion, marking a 6.5% rise, while Thanksgiving Eve brought in $4.1 billion, up 5.1%.